-When geo-redundancy = some minimum distance between datacenters for survial of geo-disasters like earthquakes or floods is added to (2) as an additional requirement (see also section What is Geo-Redundancy), some further consequences will arise.
-For example, the German government authority BSI recommends a minimum distance of 200 km between datacenters for critical infrastructures.
+geo-disasters like earthquakes or floods is added to (2) as an additional requirement (see also section What is Geo-Redundancy), some further consequences will arise.
+For example, the German government authority BSI recommends a minimum distance of 200 km between datacenters for critical infrastructures1.
 Over suchalike distances, realtime storage networks cannot be used anymore in general.
-Thus some sort of "migration" of data over long distances will be needed anyway.
+Thus some kind of "migration" of data over long distances will be needed anyway.